-In the months and years that followed, I began to hear many reports by the local radio stations, newspapers and TV news stations, (blogs didn’t exist then) about crimes being committed by gangs.
+In the months and years that followed, I began to hear many reports by the local radio stations, newspapers and TV news stations, (blogs didn’t exist then) being committed by gangs.
 People were getting beaten up for no apparent reason.
 There were drive-by shootings and random killings taking place on a regular basis.
 Los Angeles, Watts, Compton, Long Beach and Inglewood, California were exploding with gang related crimes.

 When you live in crime-ridden neighborhoods, inner city war zones like mine where police helicopters run circular patterns in the sky over your neighborhood almost every night, you don’t think you have many options.
-The women often end up pregnant and often single parents while the man end up in jail.
+The women often end and often single parents while the man end up in jail.
 If you’re fortunate enough to avoid those scenarios, the legal prospects for making money usually lean toward some variation of getting a job at the post office, the county, city government or joining the military.

 Veterans Family - Absent Without Leave